XingchengLin/RACER/README.md

 ```
 * The code was tested with Python 3.6.7

-* Download and install python using conda: https://www.anaconda.com/products/individual
-* Download and install Modeller using conda: https://anaconda.org/salilab/modeller
-* Note: One needs to obtain a Modeller academic license in order to run Modeller: https://salilab.org/modeller/registration.html
-* Download and install Biopython using conda: https://biopython.org/wiki/Packages

 ## Example
 * Optimize an energy model given available PDB of 3QIB.pdb : https://www.rcsb.org/structure/3QIB